nhanaz-pm-pl/Stalker/README.md

 - Step 2: Start the server to load config.yml
 - Step 3: After server startup is complete, stop the server.
 - Step 4: Go to the path PocketMine-MP/plugin_data/Track/config.yml
-- Step 5: Then add the names of staffs that are allowed to view other players, console and rcon using the command.
+- Step 5: Then add the names of the employees who are allowed to view other players, consoles and rcon using the command at config.yml

 # Future
 - Save the history of players using the command.